awbla/awbla-student-workflow/content/4-processing.md

 {:##adddocuments}
 #### Adding Documents to OneDrive
-Document scans will need to be transferred from the desktop into correct folder structure, then uploaded to the Documents folder in the AWBLA OneDrive.
+Scanned documents will need to be transferred from the desktop into correct folder structure, then uploaded to the *Documents* folder in the AWBLA OneDrive.

 ##### Download the Documents folder structure
 - Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive